Claregome/Oasis-Infobyte--Task--5-Research--Report--on--Social--Engineering--Attacks/README.md

 # Introduction

-In today’s digital world, hackers don’t always need complex software to break into systems—they often just exploit human trust.
+In today’s digital world, hackers don’t always need complex software to break into systems they often just exploit human trust.
 Social engineering attacks trick people into revealing sensitive information, clicking on malicious links, or performing actions that compromise security.
 Understanding these attacks and how to prevent them is essential for both individuals and organizations.

 # Common Types of Social Engineering Attacks